A Tool Box of Strategies to Prevent Blood Sugar Spikes When Eating High Glycemic Index Foods

 Underripe versions of the mentioned fruits have higher starch contents, are more resistant to digestive enzymes, and have a lower glycemic response.

-6. Consume foods that have processing or, if possible, in their original form.
+6. Consume foods that are in their original form

 Steel-cut oats have a lower GI than instant oatmeal.
 That Quaker Instant Oatmeal, which is supposed to be “heart-healthy,” has a high glycemic index and increases cardiovascular disease risk.

-The same is valid with whole papaya (38 ± 2) versus papaya puree (42.5 ± 5), Showing that pureed versions can increase blood sugar more.
+The same is true with whole papaya (38 ± 2) versus papaya puree (42.5 ± 5), Showing that pureed versions can increase blood sugar more.

-Crummett and Grosso had different findings.
+Crummett and Grosso had different results.
 They found that those who consumed whole fruits (gala apples and blackberries) had higher blood sugar than those with blended apples and blackberries.

 They hypothesized that the results might be associated with the release of dietary fiber and nutritional components from ground blackberry seeds.

-It does happen that studies may have conflicting results.
-That is why it is essential to do blood sugar testing in response to foods.
+Studies may have conflicting results.
+That is why blood sugar testing in response to foods is essential.

 7. Cook pasta, rice, or other starchy foods al dente.